Sheffield enhanced its reputation as the country’s greenest city as it scooped a number of awards again for its parks and green spaces.

 Sheffield is one of the leading authorities in the Yorkshire and Humberside region with 22 Green Flag Awards - the national standard for quality parks and green spaces.

-Fourteen sites retained the coveted Green Flag status again this year: Cholera Monument Grounds and Clay Wood, Ecclesall Woods, Firth Heritage Park, Norfolk Heritage Park, Peace Gardens, Botanical Gardens, Weston Park, Winter Garden, Devonshire Green, Tinsley Green, Wheata Woods, Meersbrook Park, Millhouses Park and Wyming Brook.
+14 Sites retained the coveted Green Flag status again this year: Cholera Monument Grounds and Clay Wood, Ecclesall Woods, Firth Heritage Park, Norfolk Heritage Park, Peace Gardens, Botanical Gardens, Weston Park, Winter Garden, Devonshire Green, Tinsley Green, Wheata Woods, Meersbrook Park, Millhouses Park and Wyming Brook.

 Heeley City Farm, Kettlebridge Doorstep Green, Meersbrook Park Walled Garden, Devon Gardens, Charnock Recreation Ground, Grenoside Green and Firth Park Community Allotment also retained their Community Green Flag status and are joined this year by Wortley Hall Walled Garden.